When Ormonde Jayne announced the launch of La Route de la Soie collection, I silently exclamed: Finally someone did it!

 Notes: Blackcurrant, Italian Lemon, Pear, Rose, Jasmine, Pink Berries, Mineral amber, Musk, Vetiver

-Levant slightly stands apart from the previous two vivid, joyful gourmandish companions.
+Levant slightly stands apart from the previous two vivid, joyful gourmand companions.
 This is a nicely blended, but still a bit conventional floral woody musk: a bouquet of tender, delicate flowers on the shady, but still fresh amber-woody and musky base.

 Notes: Bergamot, Mandarin, Tangelo, Rose Petals, Lily of the Valley, Peony, Orange Blossom, Jasmine, Cedarwood, Amber, Musk

 Byzance, the gourmandiest of the four, is a beautifully crafted soft, plush oriental of many layers and slow but playful moves.
-Opposite to Damask, which served berries as a feast on a beautiful sunny day, Byzance feels chambery and intimate.
+Opposite Damask, which served berries as a feast on a beautiful sunny day, Byzance feels chambery and intimate.

 The odorant, juicy and sweet berries, the softest pale suede, milkiness and iris with buttery, woody and powdery facets create an atmosphere of whispering softness, glossy lips, plush skin, and sweet, creamy, milky indulgence and reassuring warmth – almost an atmosphere and the scenery for some modern version of One Thousand and One Nights tale.

-As the berry sweets, pronounced in the opening slowly dive into full-bodied milkiness, and the drydown seems to announce a dessert served on a suede plate, things get both simple and complicated, the plot is thickened by the captivating milkiness:
+As the berry sweets, pronounced in the opening slowly dive into full-bodied milkiness, and the drydown seems to announce a dessert served on a suede plate, things get both simple and complicated, and the plot is thickened by the captivating milkiness:

 Blackcurrant Buds / Milky Accord / Pink Berries, White Wood / Wood of Cashmere / Iris Butter, Moss, Suede, Madagascar Vanilla, Balsamic Accord